 Project research methods to determine the existence of archaeological/cultural and historic/architectural resources included archival research, pedestrian field investigations, architectural reconnaissance-level surveys, and consultation with the National American Heritage Commission and the California Office of Historic Preservation (OHP).
 A records search was conducted in May 1995 by the South Central Coastal Information Center (SCCIC) to identify previously surveyed areas and recorded prehistoric and historic resources within the APE.
 Updated searches were conducted at the SCCIC in August 1997 and May 2000, covering the APE boundary.
-These searches included a review of relevant site records, reports, vintage maps, the National Register of Historic Places list, the California Register of Historical Resources Inventory, the California Points of Historic-Cultural Monuments listing, completed inventory forms and records, and relevant survey reports.
+These searches included a review of relevant site records, reports, vintage maps, the National Register of Historic Places list, the California Register of Historical Resources Inventory, the California Points of Historical Interest, the listing of California Historical Landmarks in the region, the City of Los Angeles's Historic-Cultural Monuments listing, completed inventory forms and records, and relevant survey reports.
 The records searches are contained in the Appendices of this report.